urda/website/_posts/2010-10-12-handling-bool-safely.md

 }
 </pre>

 So going to back to the theme of if/else statements, what would happen if you sent a null boolean into a logic block without proper handling it properly beforehand?
-Let&#8217;s start with a basic program:
+Let's start with a basic program:

 <pre class="brush: csharp; title: ; notranslate" title="">using System;